Animenon23/Data-Exploration-Credit-Approval-/README.md

-# Credit-Approval-EDA-Case-Study
+# Credit-Approval EDA
-The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
-Because of that, some consumers use it as their advantage by becoming a defaulter.
 Used Exploratory Data Analysis to analyse the patterns present in the data.
 This will ensure that the applicants capable of repaying the loan are not rejected.